tuoitho/CosmeticsShop/README.md

-# Cosmetic Shop
+# Cosmetics Shop 💄

-**Cosmetics Shop** is a modern e-commerce platform built with Java 21, Spring Boot 3, and Thymeleaf for java template engine.
-It leverages JPA for ORM, employs Spring Security 6.1 for robust authentication and authorization, integrates Google login, and utilizes reCAPTCHA.
-The platform provides an intuitive interface for browsing products, managing orders, and tracking shipments,... all while ensuring secure transactions with MySQL and Redis for data storage and OTP management.
-Payment options include PayPal and VNPay for a flexible shopping experience.
+Cosmetics Shop is a modern e-commerce platform built with cutting-edge technologies like Java 21, Spring Boot 3, and Thymeleaf for Java template engine.
+It leverages JPA for ORM, employs Spring Security 6.1 for robust authentication and authorization, integrates Google login for user convenience, and utilizes reCAPTCHA for enhanced security.
+The platform relies on MySQL for reliable data storage and Redis for efficient OTP management.
+Payment options include PayPal and VNPay, ensuring a smooth and flexible shopping experience.

-## Technologies Used

-- **Backend**:
-  - **Java 21** for modern features and performance.
-  - **Spring Boot 3** for rapid backend development.
-  - **Spring Security 6.1** for secure user authentication and authorization.
-  - **JPA** (Java Persistence API) for ORM (Object-Relational Mapping) with **MySQL** database.

-- **Frontend**:
-  - **Thymeleaf** as the template engine to render dynamic content.
-  - **CSS/Bootstrap** for responsive and clean UI components.

-- **Database**:
-  - **MySQL** for reliable relational database management.

-## Purpose
+## Purpose 🎯

 The **Cosmetics Shop** aims to provide an online platform where users can browse, review, and purchase a wide range of cosmetic products with ease.
 The platform prioritizes security and user experience, offering a secure environment for transactions, flexible payment options, and intuitive browsing features.
 Whether you are looking for skincare, makeup, or beauty accessories, this platform ensures a seamless shopping experience, backed by powerful technology.

+## Technologies Used 🛠️

+- **Backend**: Java 21, Spring Boot 3, Spring Security 6.1
+- **Frontend**: Thymeleaf, HTML, CSS, JavaScript
+- **Database**: MySQL 🗄️
+- **ORM**: JPA (Java Persistence API) 🔄
+- **Version Control**: Git, GitHub 🌐

-## Installation and Setup
+## Installation and Setup 🚀

 To set up the **Cosmetics Shop** locally, follow these steps: